marcelolun/awesome-regression-testing/README.md

 ## Foreword

-This is intended to be an *incomplete* list of resources about visual regression testing.
+This is intended to be an _incomplete_ list of resources about visual regression testing.
 It is not tailored to a specific area or role (Developer/QA/UX-Designer).
-Note that this is for all areas of regression software testing *after* the code in question is written.
+Note that this is for all areas of regression software testing _after_ the code in question is written.
 For a awesome list on general software testing see e.g. [awesome-testing](https://github.com/TheJambo/awesome-testing).

 Finally, I'm sure everyone who reads this list has one thing they want to add.
 Please read the [How to Contribute](.github/CONTRIBUTING.md) page and **Feel free to add to the list!!**.
 If you think this is helpful **Please give a Star ⭐️**.

-## Contents
+## Contentss

 - [Awesome Visual Regression Testing ](#awesome-visual-regression-testing-)
   - [Foreword](#foreword)